Jessica Lee Rose: Post-YouTube career

 In November 2008, Rose teamed up with friend and fellow Sorority Forever star Taryn Southern to form a web production company called Webutantes, to potentially produce female-driven comedy web series.
 The two presented together at the 2009 Streamy Awards.

-In 2009, Rose appeared in the web series Poor Paul, which is produced by former lonelygirl15 co-star Yousef Abu-Taleb and the second season of the web series The Crew.
-Aside from acting, she is an Anaheim Ducks fan and periodically blogs for NHL.com.
+In 2009, Rose appeared in the web series Poor Paul, which is produced by former lonelygirl15 co-star Yousef Abu-Taleb, and the second season of the web series The Crew.

-Rose reappeared as Bree on Lonelygirl15 in June 2016.
+Aside from acting, Rose is an Anaheim Ducks fan and periodically blogs for NHL.com.
+She reappeared as Bree on Lonelygirl15 in June 2016.

 Personal life

 In March 2016, Rose became engaged to her partner and fellow actor Tim Phillipps.
 They married at the Royal Melbourne Yacht Squadron in early 2017.
 She gave birth to their first child, a son, in September 2019.